ChrisMusson/SudokuSolver/README.md

 - Killer - cells in marked regions must not contain repeated digits, and must sum to the total given

+- Arrow - digits placed in circled cells must be the sum of the cells on the adjoining arrows

 ## How to Use
 You can see some valid examples of puzzles in the `puzzles/` folder.
 They all conform to the following rules